DaFrankort/lenny-dnd-bot/readme.md

 ### Customize embed colors for users

 - `/color <hex-value>` - Provide a hex value for a color and anytime you roll dice it will label your rolls with that color.
-- `/color` - Using the command with a hex-value will clear the user's set color.
+- `/color` - Using the command without a hex-value will clear the user's set color.
 - If the user has no color set, a random one will be generated based on the user's display-name.

 ### Color Customization